Sam-Dragon/cloud/gcp/short-notes.md

 - It is Iaas
 - Virtual Machine: Basic server configuration sits here [Charagable]
 - Instance Templates: Template configuration for creating VM [Not Charagable]
+- Image: It is created from boot persistent disk
-- Machine Image: Similar to instance template but additionally save disks data as well as permissions
+- Machine Image: Similar to instance template but additionally save multiple boot disks data as well as permissions
 - Instance Groups: It is like replicate set which will use instance templates & creates VM's
 - Load Balancer: It uses instance groups for managing traffic across VM's
 - Preemptible VM: short-lived cheaper compute instances [Max 24 hrs]